-In order to use the AAM6000EV-M ADSL Combo Router for Internet access, you must have the followings:
+In order to use the AAM6030VI 802.11g WLAN 4-port ADSL Combo Router for Internet access, you must have the followings:

-- ► ADSL service subscription from your ISP. - One computer containing an Ethernet 10Base-T/100Base-T network interface card (NIC) or USB (Universal Serial Bus) port. - (Optional) An Ethernet hub/switch, if you are connecting the device to several computers on an Ethernet network. - For system configuration using the supplied web-based program: a web browser such as Internet Explorer v5.5 or later
+- ▶ ADSL service subscription from your ISP. - ► One computer containing an Ethernet 10Base-T/100Base-T network interface card (NIC) or USB (Universal Serial Bus) port. - (Optional) A Wireless LAN card on your PC if you want to use state-of-the-art 802.11g WLAN connection the router. - ► For system configuration using the supplied web-based program: a web browser such as Internet Explorer v5.5 or later